Bark Your Head Off, Dog: Critical reception

 Bark Your Head Off, Dog was met with "universal acclaim" by critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, the release received an average score of 81 based on 14 reviews.
-Music aggregator Album of the Year gave the release a 79 out of 100 score based on a critical consensus of 20 reviews, and, after aggregating a number of 2018's year-end best-albums lists, placed the album at #43 in the resultant ranking of the best 100 albums of the year.

 Cole Firth of Exclaim! gave the album a score of 9 out of 10, writing: "Hop Along are the kind of band whose records inspire fierce loyalty and foster deep personal connection, which makes Bark Your Head Off seem like a gamble, given its broader palette.
 It only takes a few listens to realize that it is really the fulfillment of the band's potential, though.
 You could have said it after pretty much any of their previous releases, but once again, Hop Along are truly a band at the top of their game."
 Jayson Greene of Pitchfork gave the album a score of 8 out of 10, writing: "The Philly band’s third album is warm and spacious, filled with rich stories rendered beautifully in the abstract."
 Will Richards of DIY gave the album four stars out of five, and wrote: "While 'Painted Shut' saw Hop Along forcefully establish themselves as a band to be reckoned with, LP3 shows they’re just as enticing and attention-grabbing when practicing restraint."

 Marcy Donelson of AllMusic also gave the album four stars out of five, saying: "While something is almost always askew, on average, the album feels a little broader and brighter than Painted Shut.
 Thankfully, it does so without sacrificing lyrical impact or smoothing out Hop Along's distinctive, compelling sound."
 Skye Butchard of The Skinny also gave the album four stars out of five, saying: "Each song here works as its own neat story, told through powerful observations of personal occurrences."

 Adam Turner-Heffer of Under the Radar gave the album a more mixed review, awarding it a score of 7 of 10.
 He said: "Everything about the Philadelphia quartet’s sound on their latest record sounds more accomplished, but also more polished, which takes a little from what made Hop Along such an exciting prospect on previous songs such as 'The Knock.'
 That jaggedness, however, has been replaced by more focused and considered songwriting, something Quinlan has always shown a clear knack for. [...]
 Still, one wonders if something exciting went missing in this cleaner direction."